 (1) This section applies if —

-(a) a member of the Police Force (the member) suspects that the driver of a vehicle (the vehicle) has committed an offence (the offence); and
+(a) a police officer (the police officer) suspects that the driver of a vehicle (the vehicle) has committed an offence (the offence); and

-(b) the member —
+(b) the police officer —

 (i) would have been required by section 79(1) or 79A(1) (the impounding provision) to impound the vehicle if it had been practicable to do so but, because it was impracticable, the vehicle was not impounded; or

-(ii) is required by section 79(1) or 79A(1) (the impounding provision) to impound the vehicle but by the time the member forms the necessary suspicion the impounding can most conveniently be achieved by giving a notice under this section.
+(ii) is required by section 79(1) or 79A(1) (the impounding provision) to impound the vehicle but by the time the police officer forms the necessary suspicion the impounding can most conveniently be achieved by giving a notice under this section.

-(2) If this section applies the member may give to a responsible person for the vehicle, personally or by registered post, a notice in accordance with this section (a surrender notice).
+(2) If this section applies the police officer may give to a responsible person for the vehicle, personally or by registered post, a notice in accordance with this section (a surrender notice).

 (3) The surrender notice cannot be given after the expiry of a period of 28 days from the day of the offence.